GaSkouras/movie-review-aggregator/README.md

 ### Database Schema

 The database schema consists of two tables: `movies` and `reviews`.
 The `movies` table stores information about movies, such as their title, release date, vote average, and IMDb ID.
-The `reviews` table stores review details, including the author, content, and the associated movie's ID.
+The `reviews` table stores review details, including the author, content, and the associated movie ID.
 The `movies` and `reviews` tables have a one-to-many relationship, where one movie can have multiple reviews.
 This relationship is established using foreign key constraints.

 ## Running the Application